ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 The first IP address is always reserved for the gateway in the Washington, D.C.
 (WDC), Dallas (DAL), and Frankfurt (FRA04) colocations (colo).
 The second and third IP addresses are reserved for gateway high-availability (HA) in only the WDC colo.
 The subnet address and subnet broadcast address are reserved in both colos.
 {: important}

+To create a new subnet, complete the following steps:

+1. Sign in to the [IBM Cloud Portal](https://cloud.ibm.com).

+2. Select the menu icon and select **Resource List**.

+3. Click the arrow next to **Services**.

+4. Select the Power Systems Virtual Server you'd like to assign a subnet.

+5. Click **Subnets** in the left navigation pane, then **Add subnet**.

   ![Configuring a new subnet](./images/console-configure-private-network.png "Configuring a new subnet"){: caption="Figure 1.
 Configuring a new subnet" caption-side="bottom"}

 A **DNS server** value of `9.9.9.9` might not be reachable if you do not have a public IP.
 This can cause the LPAR to hang during startup.
 You can choose a default **DNS server** value of `127.0.0.1` to avoid this issue.